campus-cravings/campus-cravings.github.io/index.md

 ![](images/m1-landing-page.jpg)

-The landing page is presented to users when they visit the top-level URL to the site.
+The landing page is presented to users when they first visit the site.
 This page is meant to capture the user's attention.
+The banner consists of a large Campus Cravings logo with a picture of delicious poke bowls as the background.
+Below the banner are three cards that informs a user possible things they can do on the site.

 [Go to landing](http://165.227.8.196/#/)